Seasonal Home Maintenance Checklist

 Make sure that the flashings, caulking and weather stripping is in good shape before winter hits as these wear out every few years due to the exposure to hot and cold weather as well as UV light that dries out the flexible compounds.
 Before each Winter, I take a good look over my homes exterior envelope including the roof, gutters, downspouts, siding material, and all roof and wall penetration flashings including around doors and windows.
 Keep that water out!

-Download the below Winter Home Maintenance Checklist courtesy of InterNACHI and take care of these items before the first snow!
+Download the below Seasonal Home Maintenance Checklist and take care of these items to maximize the value of your home!

 - My favorite is to review your old home inspection report and tackle any items that still need to be repaired.

-Stay comfortable and safe with tips like our Winter Home Maintenance Checklist and you’ll not only be cozy, but you’ll also maximize the life and value of your home systems!
+Stay comfortable and safe with tips like our Seasonal Home Maintenance Checklist and you’ll not only be cozy, but you’ll also maximize the life and value of your home systems!

 Evergreen Property Inspectors is a member of ASHI, InterNACHI, and in the State of Illinois which has a licensing program we are properly licensed for home inspection and radon measurement services.
 Evergreen has inspectors living around the St. Louis area in Missouri and Illinois where we provide residential and commercial property inspections for clients looking to live or invest in our region.
 Contact us to book our services.
 Click on our Resources tab to view the standards of practice that our team follows.